rails-girls-summer-of-code/summer-of-code/students/application.md

 <h4 id="project">A project</h4>

-A good place to start is to have a look <a href="https://teams.railsgirlssummerofcode.org/projects">here</a> at our list of projects approved for RGSoC 2016.
+Your project must be selected from <a href="https://teams.railsgirlssummerofcode.org/projects">our list of projects approved for RGSoC 2017</a>.
 We have a wonderful variety of interesting Open Source projects, so we understand that it can be tricky to know how to proceed!
 Be sure to already ask your prospective coaches for their input on which project they feel would be suitable, or other people of your local community - in particular, people who are familiar with your experience so far.

 <h3 id="place-application">Placing your application</h3>

-**Applications for Rails Girls Summer of Code 2016 are now closed.**
+**Applications for RGSoC 2017 will open on February 1st, 2017.**

 In order to submit your application, you are **required** to have a teammate and, at a minimum, two coaches.
 At the bottom of this guide you will find a checklist to make sure that you have everything you need for a complete application.
 Before filling out the application form, you will be asked to create a team (if you haven't done so yet).
 After saving your team, clicking "Apply now" in the navigation should take you to the application form.